Ryder Alliance, a consortium of likeminded international design practices, was established by Ryder Architecture and Australian practice i2C in 2014.

-Following a recent secondment with Ryder Alliance, Michael Anderson, design assistant at Ryder Architecture discusses life down under.
+Following a recent secondment with Ryder Alliance, Michael Anderson discusses life down under with i2C.

 After expressing my interest to our managing partner Mark Thompson to broaden my horizons and complete a summer secondment, I was thrilled to be offered the opportunity to spend three months overseas with our Australian Ryder Alliance partner, i2C Design and Management.

 Following a hectic few weeks terminating my rental agreement, putting my belongings in storage, handing in my final portfolio at university for the year and most of all, having to break the news to my girlfriend, I was ready to go.

 I was greeted at Sydney airport by a welcoming accent – Laura, the extremely kind Glaswegian who offered to pick me up and take me to my accommodation at 04:00 in the morning.

 The staff at i2C were extremely welcoming and I immediately felt part of the team – the office beer tap helped a lot!
 I had no previous experience designing for the retail sector but I was soon to discover the ins and outs.

 The following two weeks passed quickly and the majority of my time was spent working on Top Ryde shopping centre – a large existing shopping centre undergoing refurbishment and extension.
 My main task was setting out tenancy plans, surveying existing services and coordinating new ones then transferring the information onto drawings.
 It was great to get on site to meet the site team and put my surveying skills to the test.

 Surreally, I found myself in a city which most people associate with sunbathing and golden beaches, caught up in one of the worst storms the East Coast of Australia had seen in 20 years, the Central Business District was deserted and the streets were a sea of broken umbrellas.